ContentForgeFramework/ContentForge/docs/usage_guide/usage_guide.md

 curl -L -o ContentForge.zip https://github.com/ContentForgeFramework/ContentForge/archive/refs/heads/main.zip
 ```

-After downloading the zip file, extract it to your project directory.

 Now, navigate to the ContentForge directory.

 Please rebuild the git repository by running the following command: